The PTE Listening Fill in the blanks is the fourth and final section, evaluating your ability to comprehend spoken English in academic contexts.

 No blanks left empty: Sometimes, you cannot listen to the keywords and leave them empty.
 However, there is a higher chance of a correct answer if you guess it based on the context and other related information.

 Before submitting, it’s best to review the answer you’ve filled in carefully.
-Ensures the completed sentences make sense, grammatically, and spelling correct.
+Ensures the completed sentences make sense, grammatically, and are spelling correct.

 Multitasking: This task in the PTE exam demands multitasking, where you listen, read, type, and think simultaneously.
 It’s best to stay focused and organized.